Selena Gomez Stanning Jennifer Aniston Is The Purest Fandom

 “I walked into the bathroom and I saw you and you were just so nice and you just walked out to the bathroom and you were going back and my heart stopped and I freaked out,” Gomez gushed.
 “You were everything that I wanted.”

-After gushing over each other, Aniston did get around to asking Gomez about her album Rare, and congratulated her on the critical acclaim as well as the album debuting at No. 1 on the Billboard 200.
+After gushing over each other, Aniston did get around to asking Gomez about her album Rare, and congratulated her on the critical acclaim as well as the album's debut at No. 1 on the Billboard 200.
 These two are officially friendship goals, and honestly, this interview is the best pitch for a Selena and Jennifer reality show we have ever seen.

 Advertisement